randyh62/ROCm/docs/compatibility/compatibility-framework/pytorch-compatiblity.rst

 Initial release for Radeon Augmentation Library(RALI) The AMD Radeon Augmentation Library (RALI) is designed to efficiently decode and process images from a variety of storage formats and modify them through a processing graph programmable by the user.
 RALI currently provides C API.

-Quantization in MIGraphX v0.4
-MIGraphX 0.4 introduces support for fp16 and int8 quantization.
+- MIGraphX: Introduces support for fp16 and int8 quantization.
 For additional details, as well as other new MIGraphX features, see MIGraphX documentation.

-rocSparse csrgemm
-csrgemm enables the user to perform matrix-matrix multiplication with two sparse matrices in CSR format.
+- rocSparse: Add csrgemm, which enables the user to perform matrix-matrix multiplication with two sparse matrices in CSR format.

 Singularity Support
 ROCm 2.9 adds support for Singularity container version 2.5.2.